 Again the Canon Eos 30 with battery pack is used to show height as the Olympus cameras are swallowed.

-The first slide is the standard configuration.
+The first frame is the standard configuration.
 The two inside pockets are canvas and extend all the way to the bottom, but are not anchored down.
-This is important as it gives the user more flexibility and allows some padding to be added to the bag's floor (like a folded scarf- handy thing to have) as the F3 only has a foam padded bottom.
-Again this bag swallows small gear.
-The lens in the right hand pocket is the 40-150 f2.8, so any older f2.8 or newer F4 full frame tele zoom will fit.
-My first F3 was purchased with a small full frame Canon kit in mind, which is what they were designed for.
+This is important as it gives the user more flexibility and allows some padding to be added to the bag's floor (like a folded scarf- a handy thing to have) as the F3 only has a thin foam padded bottom.
+Again this bag swallows small gear which can be an issue with the non anchored compartments.
+I have had a 45mm "migrate" from one to another.
+The lens in the right hand pocket is the 40-150 f2.8, so any older f2.8 or newer F4 full frame 75-300 tele zoom will fit.
+My first F3 was purchased with a small full frame SLR kit in mind, which is what they were designed for.

-Another set up that has worked is to use an F2 insert and push the big pockets aside making a a standard 4 section compartment.
+Another set up that has worked is to use an F2 insert and push the sewn-in pockets aside making a a standard 4 section compartment.

-Unlike the F2, the F3 has a single front pocket that can easily hold an ipad and is weather sealed when the flap is down.
+Unlike the F2, the F3 has a single, slightly bigger front pocket that can easily hold an ipad and is weather sealed when the flap is down.

 Loves.
 It feels like an unobtrusive old friend.